-- Allowed in D (Overdrive) or Drive.

-- Depress the accelerator to the floor.

-- Allows transmission to select an appropriate gear.
+- Allowed in D (Drive) with Overdrive or D (Drive) without Overdrive. - Depress the accelerator to the floor. - Allows transmission to select an appropriate gear.

 REAR PARK ASSIST

 The Rear Park Assist sounds a tone to warn the driver of obstacles near the rear bumper when the R (Reverse) is selected and the vehicle is moving at speeds less than 5 km/h (3 mph).
 The system is not effective at speeds above 5 km/h (3 mph) and may not detect certain angular or moving objects.